cfengine/documentation/examples/tutorials.markdown

 tags: [Examples, Tutorials]
 ---

 Familarize yourself with CFEngine by following these tutorials.

+#### [Get CFEngine Up and Running Quickly: A Primer for New Community Users][Up and Running]

+This getting-started primer is perfect for new users.

 ### [Create a standalone policy (Hello World).][Hello World]